DuckbillGroup/onboarding/README.md

     $ make delete

+Note that this won't automatically delete the Data Export we're creating, since you may end up using it yourself.

 If you prefer or need to use the AWS console, you can delete the resources manually.

 ### Deleting Resources Manually